 Appalachian Community Scholarship

 I am fortunate enough to be in a position to give back.
-One way I try to is with the Appalachian Community Scholarship, a $1,000 scholarship for students at Lee County Middle High School.
+One way I try to is with the Appalachian Community Scholarship, a $1,000 scholarship for students at Lee County Middle High School started in 2020.

 The scholarship is open to seniors who have at least a 3.0 GPA and are attending a 4-year college or university in the fall after graduation.
 There's a short essay with the following prompt: How will going to college help you help your community in the future?